libvips/libvips/doc/uhdr.md

 [UltraHDR](https://en.wikipedia.org/wiki/Ultra_HDR).
 These are ordinary SDR images, but with a gainmap embedded within them -- SDR displays will just show the regular SDR image, but for an HDR display, the extra gainmap can be used as an exponent to recover the full HDR range.
-The ability to show the same file in good quality on both SDR and HDR displays makes the format very useful.
+This ability to show the same file in good quality on both SDR and HDR displays makes the format very useful.

 Google's [libultrahdr](https://github.com/google/libultrahdr) is used to implement UltraHDR load and save.
-The current version of this library only supports UltraHDR JPEG images --- the next version is expected to add support for a wider range of image formats.
+The current version of this library only supports UltraHDR JPEG images; the next version is expected to add support for a wider range of image formats.

 There are two main paths for UltraHDR images in libvips: as an image with a separate gainmap, and as a full HDR image.
-The separate gainmap path is relatively fast, but you will sometimes need to update the gainmap during processing.
+The separate gainmap path is relatively fast but you will sometimes need to update the gainmap during processing.
 The full HDR path does not require gainmap updates, but can be slower, and will usually lose the original image's tone mapping.

 ## UltraHDR with an separate gainmap

-libvips will detect JPEG images with an embedded gainmap and automatically invoke the [ctor@Image.uhdrload] operation to load it.
+libvips will detect JPEG images with an embedded gainmap and automatically invoke the [ctor@Image.uhdrload] operation to load them.
 This operation attaches the gainmap (a small JPEG-compressed image) as the `"gainmap-data"` metadata item, plus some other gainmap tags.

 ### Load and save